AI-Agents-Lab/PolkaAirdrops/PolkaAirdrops.md

   that uses AI to generate NFT.
 This project is called ChainGPT, https://www.chaingpt.org.
   This project has been successfully launched in the Ethereum network with a current marketcap of $38 million.
   The main difference is that we are automating the promotion and distribution of NFTs on social networks.
-  In addition that we ae leveraging the success of OpenAI as the project is being part of the OpenAI ecosystem as well.
+  In addition,  we are leveraging the global impact of OpenAI by integrating our project to the  current OpenAI ecosystem.

 ## Team :busts_in_silhouette:

 ### Team members

-- Jose Carlos Sancho
+- Jose Carlos Sancho, (founder, PhD. in Computer Science, AI and smart contract developer)
-- Alexandre Salas
+- Alexander Salas (Full-stack developer and AI developer)
+- Mariana Matheus (social media marketing expert)

 ### Contact